2012 Minnesota Amendment 1

-Minnesota Amendment 1 (also called Minnesota Marriage Amendment or Minnesota Gay Marriage Amendment) was a legislatively referred constitutional amendment proposed to ban marriage between same-sex couples in the state of Minnesota, that appeared on the ballot on November 6, 2012.
+2012 Minnesota Amendment 1 (also called Minnesota Marriage Amendment or Minnesota Gay Marriage Amendment) was a legislatively referred constitutional amendment proposed to ban marriage between same-sex couples in the state of Minnesota, that appeared on the ballot on November 6, 2012.
 It was rejected by 51.19% of voters.

 Legislative approval

+The Amendment began as a bill proposed in the Minnesota Senate on April 27, 2011, by Warren Limmer, Dave Thompson, Sean Nienow, Dan Hall, and Pam Wolf.

 On May 11, 2011, the Minnesota Senate passed a bill to place a proposed amendment to the state constitution on the ballot that would ban same-sex marriage.
 The vote was 37–27, with all Republicans and one Democrat voting for the amendment.
 An identical bill was passed by the House on May 21; the vote was 70–62 with two Democrats and all but four Republicans voting for the amendment.
 The proposed amendment was on the ballot on November 6, 2012.
 The proposed amendment read: "Only a union of one man and one woman shall be valid or recognized as a marriage in Minnesota."
 It did not refer to civil unions or domestic partnerships.
 The question being presented to voters on the ballot read: "Shall the Minnesota Constitution be amended to provide that only a union of one man and one woman shall be valid or recognized as a marriage in Minnesota?"